ottozastrow/indexAnyFrontend/standlet/docs/docs/making available on the market and putting  into service of devices obligations of economic operators  reprocessing ce marking free movement/Article 10 - General obligations of manufacturers.md

 this Regulation to be assessed.
 The technical documentation shall include the elements set out in Annexes&nbsp;II and&nbsp;III.</p>
    <p class="norm">The Commission is empowered to adopt delegated acts
-in accordance with Article&nbsp;115 amending, in the light of technical progress, the Annexes&nbsp;II and III.</p>
+in accordance with [[Article&nbsp;11](../making available on the market and putting  into service of devices obligations of economic operators  reprocessing ce marking free movementArticle 11 - Authorised representative.md)5](../final provisionsArticle 115 - Exercise of the delegation.md) amending, in the light of technical progress, the Annexes&nbsp;II and III.</p>
    <p class="norm">5.&nbsp;&nbsp;Manufacturers of custom-made devices
 shall draw up, keep up to date and keep available for competent